-A 1946 parliamentary select committee recommended that New Zealand should increase its population.
+A 1946 parliamentary select committee recommended that New Zealand increase its population.
 It was accepted that if not enough people from Britain could be persuaded to come, people from Scandinavia, Northern Europe and even Southern Europe should be given permits to settle.
-These young Greek women were brought out in the 1960s to work as domestic servants in hotels, hospitals and other institutions.
+These young Greek women were brought out in 1962 to work as domestic servants in hotels, hospitals and other institutions.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.